Folkor1/CI_PP5_GoldenCoin/README.md

 - Home: logo and link to explore the store items.
 - Coins: list of all coins available in the store with relevant information.
 - Coin details: detailed coin information and add to cart button.
-- Cart: coins added to cart, price and delivery information.
+- Cart: coins added to cart, price, and delivery information.
 - Checkout: checkout form, items information and total price.
 - Checkout success: summary of order with the tracking number.
 - My Profile: delivery information form and order history.